Earning enough to live, & avoiding JSA and all its hassle

 The respective job search, job bank, job finding websites will all have various vacancies, the ones to sniff out are the ones the Unions hate, those taking on temporary workers, some agencies just supply for half a day, others have contracts for set periods, but may not get any work, so Zero hours contracts.

-There is nothing intrinsically bad about Zero hours Contracts just be very careful because it might not suit you and your circumstances.
-The Unions and Union leaders hate them because it gives companies flexibility, and the Unions don’t have ‘control’ over you, which is all they are bothered about, if you think otherwise, I suspect you have never been a shop steward, I have.
+There is nothing intrinsically bad about Zero hours Contracts just be very careful, because it might not suit you and your circumstances.
+The Unions and Union leaders hate them because it gives companies flexibility, and the Unions don’t have ‘control’ over you, which is all they are bothered about.
+If you think otherwise, I suspect you have never been a shop steward, I have.
 Unions are for the Unions, not for Companies being as flexible as possible and making a profit, which is the only thing a company exists for.

 Agencies can supply crap jobs, but they pay you money.

 Yes many agencies mess you about, yes many are only paying minimum wage and requiring unskilled labour, yes they contact you last minute with crap jobs, but they get you work.
-Also it will put money in your pocket, and most agencies will be okay with you about doing college, or having to go to a training school, if you let them know what you are doing, again flexibility, in fact some agencies will immediately mark you as a good option because you are doing something like College, as long as it looks as though they will benefit from the kudos of sending someone along to a job who is willing and also wants to improve their circumstances.
-It is just what good employers are looking for, and if that reflects well on the agency you are in their good books.
+Also it will put money in your pocket, and most agencies will be okay with you about doing college, or having to go to a training school, if you let them know what you are doing, again flexibility, in fact some agencies will immediately mark you as a good option because you are doing something like College, as long as it looks as though they will benefit from the kudos, of sending someone along to a job, who is willing and also wants to improve their circumstances.
+It is just what good employers are looking for, and if that reflects well on the agency, you are in their good books.

 Unskilled, why haven’t you got a Fork Lift Truck (FLT) licence, and don’t answer you can’t afford it and the Government requires you to jump through hoops with JSA, I have already said bin JSA get with agencies paying you money, and use it to get all the Licences and certificates you can while adding experience to your C.V.
 This is one of the tricks to finding work while job hunting, getting enough do$h flowing into your bank account so that you are able to afford to take whatever course, to get you a certificate, in your chosen field.
-Food hygiene or food handling NVQ anyone, or CILT Qualification in logistics management, your professional management skills might take a boost, and you in a new direction.
+Food hygiene or food handling NVQ anyone, or CILT Qualification in logistics management, your professional management skills might take a boost, and might take you, in a new direction.

 Put yourself in the Employers shoes, they have an increasing order book, but it is increasing erratically, so they employ only when they need someone, that way if for the next few months trade slackens they are not burdened with an employee who has no work, and hence is not earning them money.
 That is inefficient, and inefficiency costs money and is not profitable, efficiency translates into profit, and that usually increases the amount of work required from the company, which translates into JOBS.